scraggo/subnotes/README.md

 The sorted output:
 ```
-+Project @tag
++I use a prefix so I'll be put on top
     task1 for project
     task2 for project
-    task3 for project

-Not a project, so it's a note
+    we're indented for fun!

+Header line 1
+part of this block
+also part of the block

+No need for a prefix @tag
     subnote with priority tag @!

 Note with tag @!
     not done item for a note @tag

-2017-07-23 17:45:44.704704
+2017-08-03 18:50:24.021893
++I use a prefix so I'll be put on top
-x done item in project, +Project @tag
+    x done item in project
-x another done item in project, +Project @tag
+    x another done item in project
+No need for a prefix @tag
+    x done item for note
+Note with tag @!
-x done item for note, (Not a project,...)
+    x done item for note
 x Top level done item
 x Top level done item with tag @!
-x done item for note, (Note with tag ...)
 ```
 At this point, you can copy your notes into your personal file system.